 Students taking the WOP specialisation tend to be unsure about their future labour market opportunities.
 Because of this, we organise WOP-related lectures, workshops and excursions in order to give students a clearer picture about who their possible future employers could be.
 By the same token, we get businesses in touch with motivated psychology students.

-As WOP Student Delegates we also help ensure the quality of education, we organise ‘borrels’ (drinks) and publish a bimonthly WOP newsletter, thereby actively engaging our fellow students.
+As WOP Student Delegates we also help ensure the quality of education and organise ‘borrels’ (drinks), thereby actively engaging our fellow students.

 What do the WOP Student Delegates have to offer to organisations?